nobidev/cilium/enterprise/features/README.md

 1. Edit features.yaml to add in the new feature.

 2. Test that the flags refer to real flags: `go test ./enterprise/features/...`
+   NOTE: Currently validating only against the flags in OSS agent&operator, set 'skip-flag-check' when adding enterprise-only flag.

 3. Update the generated helm validation:
    `make -C install/kubernetes cilium/templates/enterprise_features_validate.yaml`.